spack/spack/lib/spack/docs/packaging_guide.rst

 """"""""""""""""""""""""""""""""""""

-The helper function ``check_outputs`` is available for packages to ensure the expected outputs from running an executable are contained within the actual outputs.
+The helper function ``check_outputs`` is available for packages to ensure multiple expected outputs from running an executable are contained within the actual outputs.

 The signature for ``check_outputs`` is: